 Ken Pollinger studied four years of engineering and one year of pre-dentistry at the University of Cincinnati and then spent thirteen years in a Jesuit seminary studying philosophy and theology toward the priesthood.
 He ended up in Peru, where he taught high school sociology in Spanish then four years of Theology in Mexico City.
 Afterwards he engaged in a research project for his Ph.D. in sociology at Fordham University which ultimately was published in a book, Community Action & The Poor: Influence vs. Social Control in a NYC Community.

 It was Gestalt, says Ken, that changed his life.
 “It helped me realize that I had to be in the present.
 I had to have experience, to probe every experience with a beginner’s mind, à lá Zen, to see things fresh, without cultural conditioning.
 I finally found my master: my direct personal experience.”
+He also studied Gestalt Psychology at the Gestalt Center of Long Island and had a private practice for many years.

 Ken’s faith in direct experience is reflected in his personal style, his candor and penetrating curiosity, alert to whatever or whomever turns up in the moment.
 He likes to talk about the rich spiritual content of apparently ordinary events.
 For him there’s no such thing as a chance meeting.
 “Every single thing happens for a reason,” he says.
 “Every moment is infused with grace.
 You’ve got to open your ears and eyes.
 You’ll get messages, day in, day out.”